World

 7. USDA Predicts Global Olive Oil Production Decline — 6.1k reads

 A forecasted ten-percent drop in global olive oil production for the 2025/26 crop year underscored growing concerns about climate volatility and supply.
-Readers closely followed the potential implications for prices, availability and long-term sustainability.
+Readers closely followed the potential implications for prices, availability and long-term sustainability in this Daniel Dawson report.

 6. Trump’s Tariffs: European Olive Oil Producers Brace for Market Disruption — 7.6k reads